HOUSE BILL REPORT

-Majority Report: The substitute bill be substituted therefor and the substitute bill do pass.
-Signed by 7 members: Representatives Goodman, Chair; Pellicciotti, Vice Chair; Hayes, Assistant Ranking Minority Member; Appleton, Chapman, Orwall and Pettigrew.
+Majority Report: The second substitute bill be substituted therefor and the second substitute bill do pass.
+Signed by 9 members: Representatives Goodman, Chair; Pellicciotti, Vice Chair; Hayes, Assistant Ranking Minority Member; Appleton, Chapman, Griffey, Holy, Orwall and Pettigrew.

 Minority Report: Do not pass.
-Signed by 4 members: Representatives Klippert, Ranking Minority Member; Griffey, Holy and Van Werven.
+Signed by 2 members: Representatives Klippert, Ranking Minority Member; Van Werven.

 Staff: Omeara Harrington (786-7136).

-In 2016 the Department of Corrections (DOC) created an ombuds position within the DOC's Executive Policy Office.
-The ombuds is intended to act as a resource for families and inmates by providing impartial assistance and investigating and attempting to resolve allegations of noncompliance of DOC policies and state law.
-In addition, the DOC ombuds may recommend changes in DOC policies, procedures, and statutes if systemic problems are identified.
+In 2016 the Department of Corrections (DOC) created an Ombuds position within the DOC's Executive Policy Office.
+The Ombuds is intended to act as a resource for families and inmates by providing impartial assistance and investigating and attempting to resolve allegations of noncompliance with the DOC policies and state law.
+In addition, the DOC Ombuds may recommend changes in DOC policies, procedures, and statutes if systemic problems are identified.